arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 ![Step Up Circuit - Diode Implementation](assets/StepUpDiode.png)

 You will need to biase the diodes with precaution and the resistor that is much lower than the input impedance of the 5V gate.
-One of the know-hows shared by Microchip is to use a **Schottky** diodes to gain slight high-level voltage and reduce low-level voltage from incrementing.
+One of the know-hows shared by Microchip is to use **Schottky** diodes to gain slight high-level voltage and reduce low-level voltage from incrementing.
 Following circuit uses a different setup.

 ![Step Up Circuit - MOSFET](assets/StepUpMOSFET.png)